adopted-ember-addons/ember-metrics/README.md

 $ ember generate metrics-adapter foo-bar
 ```

 This creates `app/metrics-adapters/foo-bar.js` and a unit test at `tests/unit/metrics-adapters/foo-bar-test.js`, which you should now customize.
-Apart from the 4 methods that the service expects, you must implement the `init` hook in order to inject the script tag and initialize the analytics service.

 ### Required Methods